-Hypertext
+2 Hypertext

-When I talk about the Web, I am talking about hypertext because this is the technological concept behind the World Wide Web.
-It is the organization of hypertext that makes me believe that all knowledge is connected and I just have to click another link that would guide me to the information I want to know.
+The technological concept behind the World Wide Web is hypertext.
+It is the organization of hypertext that makes me believe that all knowledge is connected and I just have to click another link that would bring me to the information I want to know.